MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 >
 > Learn more about the Microsoft services to give users an advanced level of security that HoloLens 2 uses, read more about [State separation and isolation - Defender protections](security-state-separation-isolation.md#defender-protections).
 Or learn how to [use WDAC and Windows PowerShell to allow or block apps on HoloLens 2 devices with Microsoft Intune](/mem/intune/configuration/custom-profile-hololens).

-You can use kiosk mode in either a single-app or a multi-app configuration, and you can use one of three processes to set up and deploy the kiosk configuration.

-> [!IMPORTANT]
-> Deleting the multi-app configuration removes the user lockdown profiles that the assigned access feature created.
-However, it does not revert all the policy changes.
-To revert these policies, you have to reset the device to the factory settings.

-## Plan the kiosk deployment

-When planning your Kiosk you'll need to be able to answer the following questions.
-Here are some decisions to think about while reading this page and some considerations for these questions.
-1. **Who will be using your Kiosk, and what [type of account(s)](hololens-identity.md) will they be using?** This is a decision you have likely already made and shouldn't be adjusted for the sake of your Kiosk, but will affect how the Kiosk is assigned later.
-1. **Do you need to have either different Kiosks per user/group or a Kiosk not enabled for some?** If so, you'll want to create your Kiosk via XML.
-1. **How many apps will be in your Kiosk?** If you have more than 1 app, you'll need a multi-app Kiosk.
-1. **Which app(s) will be in your Kiosk?** Please use our list of AUMIDs below to add any In-Box apps in addition to your own.
-1. **How do you plan to deploy your Kiosk?** If you are enrolling device in MDM then we suggest using MDM to deploy your Kiosk.
-If you are not using MDM then deployment with Provisioning Package is available.

-### Kiosk mode requirements

-You can configure any HoloLens 2 device to use kiosk mode.

-> [!IMPORTANT]
-> Kiosk mode is available only if the device has Windows Holographic for Business.
-All HoloLens 2 devices ship with Windows Holographic for Business and there are no other editions.
-Every HoloLens 2 devices is able to run Kiosk mode out of the box.
->
-> HoloLens (1st gen) devices need to be upgraded both in terms of OS build and OS edition.
-Here is more information on updating a HoloLens (1st gen) to [Windows Holographic for Business](hololens1-upgrade-enterprise.md) edition.
-To update a HoloLens (1st gen) device to use kiosk mode, you must first make sure that the device runs Windows 10, version 1803, or a later version.
-If you have used the Windows Device Recovery Tool to recover your HoloLens (1st gen) device to its default build, or if you have installed the most recent updates, your device is ready to configure.

 > [!IMPORTANT]
 > To help protect devices that run in kiosk mode, consider adding device management policies that turn off features such as USB connectivity.
 Additionally, check your update ring settings to make sure that automatic updates do not occur during business hours.